scadaperspective/LogBookKonniMac/README.md

 ###Languages

-Note: Not needed for OSX as the languages are in the package.
+Note: Not needed for OSX or Linux as the languages are in the package.

 * Start OpenCPN
 * Select Options from the toolbar (spanner icon) and go to the Plugins tab.